What is Mahavatar Babaji?

 What the lineage claims

-The lineage's metaphysical position on the figure is not modest, and the literature does not soften it.
-Babaji is held to have been physically alive at the time of his nineteenth-century encounter with Lahiri Mahasaya, to have remained so through the subsequent transmissions to Sri Yukteswar Giri and to Yogananda himself, and to be alive still — a state the tradition describes through the technical category of a body stabilised by accomplished yogic practice against the ordinary processes of aging and decay.
-The deathlessness is not metaphor in the lineage's own register.
-It is the operative claim, and the kriyā the lineage transmits is part of the same continuum of techniques the claim takes to make such a state physically possible.
-The figure is further held to be the same teacher who, under other names, was encountered by earlier Indian masters across the centuries — a single continuous transmission concealed behind biographical multiplicity.
-None of these claims have been substantiated outside the lineage's own literature, and the figure has no contemporary photographic or documentary record.
+The lineage makes strong metaphysical claims about Babaji and does not soften them.
+He is held to have been physically alive during his nineteenth-century meeting with Lahiri Mahasaya, to have remained so through subsequent transmissions to Sri Yukteswar Giri and to Yogananda, and to be alive still.
+The tradition describes this as a body stabilised by advanced yogic practice against aging and decay.
+The deathlessness is not treated as metaphor in the lineage.
+It is the central claim, and the kriyā techniques the lineage transmits are understood as part of the same continuum that makes such a state possible.
+The figure is also held to be the same teacher who appeared under other names to earlier Indian masters across the centuries, a single continuous transmission hidden behind different biographies.
+None of these claims have been substantiated outside the lineage's own literature.
+No photograph or documentary record of the figure exists.

 Where the lineage shows in the index